 We arrived bright and early at Dublin Airport around 8am.
 After clearing customs (an easy and straightforward process), making our way towards city center, and dropping our bags off at the hotel, we were starving.

-Since you are in Ireland after all, why not start off your one day in Dublin with a traditional Irish breakfast?
+Since you are in Ireland after all, why not start off your day with a traditional Irish breakfast?
 There are different interpretations of what an Irish breakfast exactly is, but at its core, it includes sausages, eggs, bacon, baked beans, white pudding and black pudding.

 The food is simple but comforting and delicious, perfect for a grey, rainy morning.
 The best part of the breakfast was the piece of Irish soda bread that came with it – and, if you’ve never had Irish soda bread before, you are definitely in for a treat!

-After breakfast, you’ll be perfectly ready to conquer Dublin in 1 day!
+After breakfast, you’ll be perfectly ready to conquer Dublin in a day!

 St. Stephen’s Green

-Afterward breakfast, walk across the street to St. Stephens Green.
+Afterward breakfast, head over to St. Stephens Green.
 This is a big historical park located right in the center of the city.
 The park is surrounded by gorgeous Georgian-style dwellings and notable historical buildings, many of which date back to the mid-18th century, when the space was for private use only.

 St. Stephen’s Green was reopened to the public in 1877 by when Sir Arthur Edward Guinness, who pushed an act through parliament to make the space available for public use again, and also financed the park’s gardens and ponds.